rstudio/rticles/README.md

 ## Overview

-The **rticles** package provides a suite of custom [R Markdown](http://rmarkdown.rstudio.com) LaTeX formats and templates for various formats, including:
+The **rticles** package provides a suite of custom [R Markdown](http://rmarkdown.rstudio.com) LaTeX formats and templates for various formats.
+Most of the templates are provided and maintained by the community, and anyone can contribute a new template.
+See [How to contribute](#how-to-contribute-)

+Including templates and contributors are:

 | Journal | Contributors | Pull request | Output format |
 |-|-|-|-|
 | [ACM: Association for Computing Machinery](https://www.acm.org/publications/about-publications) | [@ramnathv](https://github.com/ramnathv) | [#8](https://github.com/rstudio/rticles/pull/8) | `acm_article()` |